mbbu/16S-mini-project/README.md

 ## Sample data
 Datasets used for this workflow can be downloaded from [here](http://h3data.cbio.uct.ac.za/assessments/16SrRNADiversityAnalysis/practice/dataset1/).
 The Dataset metadata can be downloded from [this link](http://h3data.cbio.uct.ac.za/assessments/16SrRNADiversityAnalysis/practice/practice.dataset1.metadata.tsv).
 After downloading the metadata file, open it with your favourite text editor and change the column headers into lowercase.
+Ensure that both your dataset and metadata are in one directory.